Skip to main content

 Getting started

-VPCs provide logically isolated virtual network spaces, enabling flexible resource management on KakaoCloud.
-For more details, refer to the VPC documentation.
+VPC provides a logically isolated virtual network space, enabling flexible resource management in KakaoCloud.
+See the VPC documentation for more details.

-1. Go to KakaoCloud Console > VPC and click [Create VPC].
+1. Access the KakaoCloud Console > VPC, and click the [Create VPC] button.

 Image